 .. this may involve "instance profiles" -- http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html

-#4 Updated by Tommy McNeely 11 months ago
+#4 Updated by Tommy McNeely about 3 years ago

 I was asked to clarify this request.
 It has been a couple years since I filed it, but here is my best recollection...

 We have a customer using IAM Roles, which assign dynamic IAM credentials to machines rather than having to manually create credentials and copy and paste them into a configuration.

 The IAM Role setting is currently configured at the image level, which means where you associate the os version to the ami-xxxxxxxx ID.
 This setting needs to be configurable at the instance level instead of image level.
 I don't have a problem with being able to set a "default" IAM role at the image level, for a shop with low security requirements, but we cannot have the same role assigned to all instances.